Washington Bridge (Washington, Missouri)

-The Washington Bridge was a cantilever truss bridge over the Missouri River at Washington, Missouri over which Route 47 passed between Franklin County, Missouri and Warren County, Missouri.
+The Washington Bridge is a concrete girder bridge that carries Route 47 over the Missouri River in Washington, Missouri.
+It replaces a cantilever truss bridge of the same name that passed between Franklin County, Missouri and Warren County, Missouri.
 It has also been known as the Route 47 Missouri River Bridge.

+History

-The bridge was built in 1934.
+The original bridge was built in 1934.
 Its main span was 474.6 ft and it had a total length of 2561.3 ft and a deck width of 22 ft.
 Its vertical clearance was 14.6 ft.
 The bridge carried one lane of automobile traffic in each direction.

-2007 inspection and subsequent replacement

 The Missouri Department of Transportation shut down the bridge at 7:30 am on August 11, 2007, claiming to have discovered problems during regularly scheduled inspections.
 As the bridge is similar to the I-35W Mississippi River bridge which collapsed in Minnesota, locals have speculated that the inspection and closure were related to this incident.
 This resulted in a 60 mile (100 km) round-trip detour to the nearest open crossing over the Missouri river.
 The bridge was soon reopened, but was again intermittently closed in the following weeks.
 MoDOT eventually completed a rehabilitation project in 2008 and 2009 as a stopgap measure until funding could be identified to replace the bridge.

 Construction on a replacement bridge, located just to the west of the old bridge, began in 2016.
-The new bridge features wider lanes, shoulders, and a pedestrian path which will open in spring 2019.
-The new bridge opened to traffic on Monday, December 3, 2018.
+The new bridge features wider lanes, shoulders, and a pedestrian path.
+The new bridge opened to traffic on December 3, 2018.
 The old bridge was demolished by explosives on April 11, 2019.